-How to Clean thrift store Clothing
+How to clean thrift store clothing: 5 rules

 Why?
-Well, donations are often kept in warehouses where they can sit for a while and gather mold, dust, and insects.
-Also, some donors use thrift stores as their personal “trash bins” and donate items that may not be in the best shape.
+Well, donations may be kept in warehouses where they gather mold, dust, and insects.
+Also, some donors use thrift stores as their personal “trash bins” and donate items that aren’t in the best shape.

 If you’re not convinced, ask to take a peek at the sorting room of your local thrift store.
 You will notice most employees/volunteers use latex gloves to sort through the items.